TheOnionJr/win2019_hardening/README.md

 This should be a fairly short description helps the user decide if your module is what they want.

+This module is for Windows server (2019) security hardening.

+	The module...

 ## Setup

 ### What win2019_hardening affects **OPTIONAL**